Fancy living a wilder life? Be part of a Green and Healthy Ufton!

 Hands on conservation taster days

-Practical conservation taster sessions will run fortnightly on Tuesday mornings (10am - 1pm) from May 2019.
+Practical conservation taster sessions began in May 2019 and run fortnightly on Tuesday mornings (10am - 1pm).
 If you live locally and are keen to try something new, we would love to hear from you.
 Everyone is welcome and no time commitment is required.

 Your free taster sessions: